feluxe/gitsub_DEPRECATED/README.md

 Now I can cd back to the parent and push the changes without gitsub complaining.

+Ok then...

-Ok, now let's imagine we go to another computer and continue working from there.
+Now let's imagine we go to another computer and continue working from there.

 We clone the parent repo: `git clone http://...parent_repo.git`